-So, how do mobile clinics work day to day?
+So, how do mobile clinics operate on a day-to-day basis?
 They’re built as compact medical offices on wheels with everything a provider needs to operate on site.
 Inside, you’ll often find a fridge for vaccines and samples, a sink for sanitation, an exam bed for assessments, a desk for charting, and built-in cabinetry to store supplies.

 Once on location, teams can deliver care at schools, shelters, or community centers without needing patients to travel.
 It’s healthcare that goes where people already are.